quicwg/base-drafts/draft-ietf-quic-tls.md

-In particular, server implementations need to be able to read packets at the Handshake encryption level before the final TLS handshake message at the 0-RTT encryption level (EndOfEarlyData) is available.
-Though the content of CRYPTO frames at the Handshake encryption level cannot be forwarded to TLS before EndOfEarlyData is processed, the client could send ACK frames that the server needs to process in order to detect lost Handshake packets.
+In particular, server implementations need to be able to read packets at the Handshake encryption level before the final TLS handshake message at the 0-RTT encryption level is available.
+A client could interleave ACK frames that are protected with Handshake keys with 0-RTT data and the server needs to process those acknowledgments in order to detect lost Handshake packets.

 ### TLS Interface Summary